Beyond Belief: Reframing Knowledge to Address the Meaning Crisis

 Cultivating Wisdom Through an Ecology of Practices

-The ultimate goal, or telos, of this integrative work is the cultivation of Wisdom.
-Within this framework, wisdom is not the mere accumulation of facts.
-It is the dynamic, embodied, and virtuous ability to fluidly apply all four ways of knowing to perceive what is relevant, act skillfully, and live a flourishing life that is deeply connected to reality.
+The ultimate purpose of this integrative work is the cultivation of Wisdom.
+Wisdom is not the mere accumulation of facts or beliefs.
+It is the dynamic, embodied, and virtuous capacity to apply all four ways of knowing in real time to navigate complexity, solve problems, and live a flourishing life.